MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 ^^^^^^^^^^^^^^^^^^^^

-The ``configuration/common.properties`` file provides a default configuration for the Kernel (runtime heap size, maximum number of threads, images heap size, ..).
+The ``configuration/common.properties`` file provides a default configuration for the Kernel (runtime heap size, maximum number of threads, images heap size, etc.).

-This configuration will also impact the Sandboxed Applications running on top of the Kernel (e.g. max number of threads per application).
+This configuration will also impact Sandboxed Applications running on top of the Kernel (e.g. max number of threads per application).

 Check the `Kernel GREEN README <https://github.com/MicroEJ/Kernel-GREEN/blob/master/README.md>`__